billie66/tech_doc/mac/tip.md

 * maximize the google chrome window on Mac OS X

-Quick version: press shift key, at the same time click the green button on the title bar of chrome.
+Quick version: press shift key, at the same time click the green button in the title bar of chrome.

 Add a new keyboard shortcut, under system preference > keyboard > keyboard